 The Korean language employs an honorific system.
 This means that the words, forms, and sentence tone change to reflect.
 It also recognizes the speaker’s social relationship with the listener/subject.

-Pronouns change depending on how close you are to the person you’re speaking with.
+Pronouns change depending on how close you are to the person you speak with.

 Korean pronouns change according to the level of formality.
-Therefore, it is critical to use the proper pronouns in Korean culture when speaking to someone in a higher position or with a higher social status.
+Therefore, it is critical to use the proper pronouns in Korean culture when speaking to someone in a higher position or social status.

-It is strongly discouraged to use inappropriate pronouns to address the person you interact with during a formal conversation.
-Basically, the idea behind the language hierarchy is to use humble markers to lower oneself.
+Using inappropriate pronouns to address the person you interact with during a formal conversation is strongly discouraged.
+The idea behind the language hierarchy is to use humble markers to lower oneself.

 So, for instance, if you’re having a casual conversation with a friend, bring up your father.
 Then, the honorific infixes will come into play to show him respect, even if he isn’t physically present.

 Aside from honorifics, speech levels also play a role.
 For example, there are seven levels of formality in Korean.
-In fact, the verb endings of these seven distinct grammatical rules differ as well.
+The verb endings of these seven distinct grammatical rules differ as well.

-These rules are complicated and tricky to apply, even for people in the intermediate level.
-Unfortunately, this concept is one of the most difficult phases in everyone’s language learning journey.
+These rules are complicated and tricky to apply, even for people at the intermediate level.
+Unfortunately, this concept is one of the most difficult phases in everyone’s language-learning journey.

 Even in the advanced stages of learning Korean, a working understanding of Korean culture is required.